1. Tax Agency and Social Security

-For the quarterly VAT return, in addition to the three points established by the AEAT, it must be borne in mind that expenses cannot be included in the following cases:
+For the quarterly VAT return, in addition to the three points established by the AEAT, it must be borne in mind that costs cannot be included in the following cases:

-In these cases, the VAT quotas borne in the acquisitions of goods and services made by our computer programmer to perform his 2 activities (office material, telephone, computer equipment, space rental in coworking, etc.) are only deductible in a determined proportion, which is called “prorrata”.
-This proportion is calculated by a special procedure.
+In these cases, the VAT quotas borne in the acquisitions of goods and services made by our computer programmer to perform his two activities are only deductible in a determined proportion, which is called “prorrata”.
+A special procedure calculates this proportion.